ethercards/ec-site-traits/_traits/114-free-ticket.md

 ---
 trait_id: TBA
+type: random_edition
-name: Free Ticket Creation
+name: Free Ticket
 image: free-ticket.png
-summary: Waives the fee for creating a Ticket event on the Ether Cards event platform.
+summary: Provides the cardholder with one free ticket to be used on any participating Ticket event.
 card_types: All
-category: Discount
+category: Free service
-max_issuance: '-'
+max_issuance: 1500
-burnt_upon_use: 'No'
+burnt_upon_use: 'Yes'
 max_usages: '-'
 effect_of_transferring: None
 limit: '-'